erengul94/EmployeeManagmentSystem/README.md

 # EmployeeManagmentSystem
-It's a employee holiday managment system, in order to gain more experience about django and web development.
+It's an employee holiday managment system, in order to gain more experience about django and web development.